gvwilson/thirdbit/src/fiction/iffy/index.md

 and its last residents were relocated to other settlements, voluntarily or otherwise.

-She parked the pod in the shadows beneath a small cliff, wincing when its side scraped against stone.
+She parked the hoverjeep in the shadows beneath a small cliff, wincing when its side scraped against stone.
-"Stay hidden," she told its little core, then lifted the plastic windshield on its hydraulic hinges and clambered out as the pod made itself more or less invisible.
+"Stay hidden," she told its little core, then lifted the plastic windshield on its hydraulic hinges and clambered out as the little craft made itself more or less invisible.

 The ground was sandy and slightly damp.
 A few tufts of grass had managed to colonize it,